Grilled squash, eggplant, pan-roasted mushroom with herb lemon sauce, the perfect combination for a delicious vegetable dish.

-During the summer vegetables are always in abundance.
-Finding a recipe that is uncommon may be a challenge.
-Many recipes with veggies which include milk or heavy cream would often time include cheese.
+During the summer, vegetables are always in abundance.
+Finding an uncommon recipe may be a challenge.
+Many recipes with veggies which include milk or heavy cream, would often time include cheese.

-The reason is that you are disturbing the texture while cooking.
+The reason is that you are disturbing the texture while the kitchen.
 From experience, mushrooms, especially Portobello, are best cooked over medium heat?
 The higher the cooking temperature, the faster they will dry up and burn.

 We all know that when cooking an onion takes time and patience.
 Cooking onions also require the proper pot or pan.
 Crowding onions in a pot or pan mean that you will have to do lots of stirring to avoid sticking.
-Onion releases it juice while cooking; therefore low-temperature cooking is also recommended for this dish.
+Onion releases its juice while cooking; therefore, low-temperature cooking is also recommended for this dish.

 I have added Herbs de Provence because of its aromatic mixture of savory herbs.
 Herbes de Provence is a blend of dried herbs that adds tons of flavor to many dishes.
 You can use it to replace Italian seasoning if preferred.

-Grilled squash, eggplant and pan-roasted mushroom with herb-lemon sauce do not need much salt because many of the veggies contain a small amount of sodium.
-And by the way who needs to add lots of salt when we need to stay healthy.
+This Grilled squash, eggplant, and pan-roasted mushroom with herb-lemon sauce recipe do not need much salt because many veggies contain a small amount of sodium.
+And by the way, who needs to add lots of salt when we need to stay healthy.

 This recipe can be altered very easily.
 Use your preferred vegetables to roast or grilled and add the sauce as a finished gourmet taste.